krthiksha/HTML_Projects/HTML_PROJECT_1/Readme.md

 This project is a simple web application designed as an HTML tutorial for beginners who want to start coding.
 It provides a basic introduction to HTML by demonstrating commonly used elements in a structured webpage.

 ## Features
-✅ Uses essential HTML tags to build the webpage
+- [x] Uses essential HTML tags to build the webpage
 ✅ Includes images, links, and paragraphs
 ✅ Demonstrates lists, headings, and text formatting
 ✅ Shows center alignment techniques